-Significantly, however, there is cross-linguistic evidence that short-distance extraction of a preverbal subject is stigmatized even in environments where there is no obvious interaction with the contents of C. In an often-neglected concluding section of his famous paper on subject extraction, Rizzi (1982, 152 ff) noted that the prohibition on Ā-movement of a preverbal subject seen for long-distance extraction in (12)-(13) holds for short-distance movement as well.
+Significantly, however, there is cross-linguistic evidence that short-distance extraction of a preverbal subject is stigmatized even in environments where there is no obvious interaction with the contents of C. In an often-neglected concluding section of his famous paper on subject extraction, Rizzi (1982, 152 ff) noted that the prohibition on \bar{A} -movement of a preverbal subject seen for long-distance extraction in (12)-(13) holds for short-distance movement as well.
 Recall that the genitive clitic ne is obligatory with a postverbal bare quantifier in complement position, a class that includes the postverbal subject of an unaccusative as well as direct objects of transitive verbs.
 When a bare-quantifier subject of an unaccusative undergoes short-distance wh-movement, Rizzi noted, ne is obligatory.
-This strongly suggests that short-distance extraction of the subject must proceed from the postverbal position, just like long-distance movement:
+This strongly suggests that short-distance movement:

-(48) Italian short-distance subject extraction (compare (13)) Quante sono cadute? / ✓ Quante ne sono cadute ? how.many are fallen CL.GEN 'How many (of them) have fallen?'
+(48) Italian short-distance subject extraction (compare (13)) Quante sono cadute? / ~Quante ne sono cadute ? how.many are fallen CL.GEN 'How many (of them) have fallen?'